7erra/infEInf-assembler/README.md

 p.run({100: 0})
 ```

+Don't forget to read the inline documentation in assembler.py, it also contains important information!

 ### Commands
 #### TST register
 Increase the command counter by two if the value in `register` is 0, increase it by 1 otherwise.